 Please bring along a sleeping bag and any additional blankets and pillows should you require them as they are not always provided at the camps.

-To embark on this Trails Guide course, you need to be over 18 years of age and be able-bodied (i.e. able to walk at least 2km).
+Participants need to be over 16 years of age and be able-bodied (i.e. able to walk at least 2km).

 There are no qualification pre-requisites for this course, however, if you are participating in order to obtain the FGASA Back-up Trails Guide qualification, you will have to attain a full FGASA Level 1 beforehand.
 Firearm proficiency is also required for practical walking, holding a rifle and to partake in the Advanced Rifle Handling activity (again, for a learning experience only, this does not apply).